 I am an accredited member of BACP (British Association for Counselling and Psychotherapy), a UKRCP registered Independent Counsellor, a UKCP (UK Council for Psychotherapy) registered psychotherapist and an accredited member of GPTI (Gestalt Psychotherapy and Training Institute).
 I work in accordance with their Codes of Ethics.

 I have experience across a wide range of counselling issues including depression, stress, anxiety, trauma, PTSD, self self-esteem, low self-confidence, sexual and physical abuse.
-I addition I have specialist training and experience in the areas of bereavement and loss, alcohol and drug addictions and working with young people.
+I addition I have specialist training and experience in the areas of bereavement and loss, and working with young people.

 Registered / Accredited